 Health.com: 30 foods under 40 calories David Silverman/Getty Images

 Water content: 95.3%

 These refreshing root vegetables should be a fixture in your spring and summer salads.
-They provide a burst of spicy-sweet flavor—and color!—in a small package, and more importantly they're filled with antioxidants such as catechin (also found in green tea).
+They provide a burst of spicy-sweet flavor -- and color! -- in a small package, and more important, they're filled with antioxidants such as catechin (also found in green tea).

-A crunchy texture also makes radishes a perfect addition to healthy summer coleslaw—no mayo required.
-Slice them up with shredded cabbage and carrots, sliced snow peas, and chopped hazelnuts and parsley, and toss with poppy seeds, lemon juice, olive oil, salt, and pepper.
+A crunchy texture also makes radishes a perfect addition to healthy summer coleslaw, with no mayo required.
+Slice them up with shredded cabbage and carrots, sliced snow peas, and chopped hazelnuts and parsley, and toss with poppy seeds, lemon juice, olive oil, salt and pepper.

 Water content: 93.9%

 Bell peppers of all shades have a high water content, but green peppers lead the pack, just edging out the red and yellow varieties (which are about 92% water).
 And contrary to popular belief, green peppers contain just as many antioxidants as their slightly sweeter siblings.

 Peppers are a great pre-dinner or late-night snack, Gans says.
 "We tell people to munch on veggies when they have a craving, but a lot of people get bored of carrots and celery pretty quickly," she says.
 "Peppers are great to slice up when you get home from work, while you're making or waiting for dinner."